 - Reduction of nitro groups and imines

-It is essential to understand all these reactions when performing catalytic hydrogenation.
-If you want to make a double bond into a single bond and you do a synthetic reaction, but there are nitro groups in the molecule, for example, the nitro groups are converted to amino groups.
+It is essential to understand all of these reactions when performing catalytic hydrogenation.
+For example, if you want to convert a double bond to a single bond, and there is a nitro group in the molecule, the nitro group will be converted to an amino group.

-Since catalytic reduction reacts with hydrogen, there is no steric hindrance.
+In catalytic reduction, there is no steric hindrance because hydrogen is used for the reaction.
 Also, there is almost no selectivity for functional groups.
 Since any synthetic reactions that occur in catalytic hydrogenation proceed, it is necessary to understand what kind of reduction reactions take place.

 Conversion of Alkenes (Double Bond) and Alkynes (Triple Bond) to Alkanes

-When reducing by catalytic hydrogenation, the typical method is the synthesis of alkanes.
+A typical method of catalytic hydrogenation is the synthesis of alkanes.
 If there are double or triple bonds in the molecule, single-bonded compounds can be synthesized by catalytic reduction.

-As mentioned above, there is no steric hindrance and no functional group selectivity, and if alkenes or alkynes are present in the molecule, all multiple bonds can be converted to single bonds by catalytic hydrogenation.
+As mentioned above, there is no steric hindrance and no functional group selectivity.
+If alkenes and alkynes are present in the molecule, all multiple bonds can be converted to single bonds by catalytic hydrogenation.

-The reaction mechanism is not difficult and, as mentioned earlier, hydrogen molecules are added by syn-addition.
+The reaction mechanism is not difficult; as mentioned earlier, hydrogen molecules are added through syn-addition.
 As a result, alkenes and alkynes are converted to alkanes.

-When alkynes (triple bonds) are reduced by catalytic reduction, it is impossible to stop their synthesis with alkenes (double bonds) using palladium on carbon (Pd-C).
+When reducing an alkyne (triple bond), the synthesis cannot be stopped at the alkene (double bond) using palladium on carbon (Pd-C).
 Any multiple bonds present in the molecule are converted to alkanes (single bonds).